LRMC verified as only Level II Trauma Center overseas

 |0

-This work, LRMC verified as only Level II Trauma Center overseas [Image 2 of 2], by Marcy Sanchez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, LRMC verified as only Level II Trauma Center overseas, by Marcy Sanchez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT